What is the Associate Member Council?

 The council supports the AACR's mission to prevent and cure cancer by promoting the professional development of early-career scientists throughout the world.
 The goal of the council is to foster excellence in cancer research through initiatives related to communications, education and training, and collaboration.

-NETWORK with the AMC and other Associate Members in the Associate Member Resource and Career Center at the Annual Meeting
+- Network with the AMC and other Associate members in the Associate Member Resource and Career Center at the Annual Meeting.

 615 Chestnut Street, 17th floor

 Philadelphia, PA 19106-4404

 AACR Early-career Researcher Network (Review the group rules)